-- A. Examine and verify that sub-floor surfaces are smooth and flat within tolerances specified for that type of work and are ready to receive installation of modules. - B. Verify that concrete sub-floor surfaces are dry enough and ready for flooring installation by testing for moisture emission rate and alkalinity in accordance with ASTM F 710; obtain instructions if test results are not within limits recommended by carpet manufacturer and adhesive materials manufacturer. - C. Verify that required floor-mounted utilities are in correct location. - D. J+J Flooring Group requires that flooring be inspected prior to installation for proper style, color and potential defects.
+- A. Examine and verify that sub-floor surfaces are smooth and flat within tolerances specified for that type of work and are ready to receive installation of modules. - B. Verify that floor-mounted utilities are in correct location and that concrete sub-floor surfaces are dry enough and ready for flooring installation by testing for moisture emission rate and alkalinity in accordance with ASTM F 710; obtain instructions if test results are not within limits recommended by carpet manufacturer and adhesive materials manufacturer. - C. J+J Flooring Group requires that flooring be inspected prior to installation for proper style, color and potential defects.
 No claims will be honored if the modules are installed with visible defects.
 Should there be a problem, call J+J Flooring Group's Customer Relations Department at 800.241.4586.

 - A. Surface Preparation: Dust, dirt, debris and non-compatible adhesive must be removed before the installation begins.
 Surfaces must be smooth and level with all holes and cracks filled with Portland cement-based patch reinforced with polymers.
-Adhesive cannot be applied to any substrate where chemical or solvent-based cleaners have been used. - B. Concrete Moisture Testing and Ph Testing: Substrate surfaces must be tested for moisture emission.
-It is the responsibility of the Contractor to perform moisture testing prior to starting the installation.
+Adhesive cannot be applied to any substrate where chemical or solvent-based cleaners have been used. - B. Floor slab preparation is to include all required work to prepare the floor for installation of the product as specified in this document.
+Floor slab preparation shall meet conditions as specified in J+J Flooring Group's Kinetex textile composite flooring installation instructions. - C. Concrete Moisture Testing and Ph Testing: Substrate surfaces must be tested for moisture emission.
+The Contractor shall perform moisture testing prior to starting the installation.
 ASTM-F 2170-2 relative humidity probe moisture testing is required.
 Acceptable relative humidity probe testing results are up to 95 percent RH.
-Alkalinity tests should also be performed per ASTM F 710.
-The maximum acceptable pH is 10.0. - C. New Concrete New concrete must be fully cured and free of moisture (comply with ASTM F 710).
+Alkalinity tests shall also be performed per ASTM F 710.
+The maximum acceptable pH is 10.0. - D. New Concrete New concrete must be fully cured and free of moisture (comply with ASTM F 710).
 New concrete requires a curing period of approximately 90 days.